nordic-institute/REST-adapter-service/README.md

 ## Try It Out

-The fastest and easiest way to try out the application is by using the Spring Boot Maven plugin.
+The fastest and easiest way to try out the application is by using the Spring Boot Gradle plugin.
 To do this, you need to have a working installation of [Gradle](https://gradle.org/).